April 6, 2023

 Recycle your old socks

-From now until May 2, drop off unwanted socks at your local MEC store; look for the Smartwool Second Cut Project bins.
+Drop off unwanted socks at your local MEC store; look for the Smartwool Second Cut Project bins.
 All socks are welcome, as long as they’re clean: all brands, all colours, all materials, all conditions (single socks are good too).
-Smartwool will give these socks new life as dog beds – nice!
-To date, the Second Cut Project has kept 5440kg (12,000 lb.) of material out of landfills.
+Smartwool will give these socks new life as a new Second Cut™ Project Hike Sock – nice!
+To date, the Second Cut Project has kept over 24,900kg (55,000 lb.) of material out of landfills.